zzzyyyy123/newsnow/README.md

 For Cloudflare Pages, you need to set the build command to `pnpm run build` and the build output directory to `dist/output/public`.

 For login, which involves GitHub OAuth, you only need to [create a GitHub App](https://github.com/settings/applications/new).
 No special permissions are required.
+The callback URL should be `https://your-domain.com/api/oauth/github` (replace `your-domain` with your actual domain).

 After creating the app, you will get a Client ID and Client Secret.
 Different platforms have different places to set environment variables; refer to the `example.env.server` file.
 If running locally, rename it to `.env.server` and add the necessary values.

 ```env
 # Github Client ID